-2. Do the problems we outlined really exist?
-Do we really observe unequal coffee-machines utilization in the mornings?
+- 2. Do the problems we outlined really exist?
+Do we really observe unequal coffee-machines utilization in mornings?
 Do people really suffer from the inability to find nearby a toffee nut latte they long for?
-Do they really care about the minutes they spend in lines?

-- 3. Do we actually have resources to solve the problem?
+Do they really care about the minutes they spend in lines? - 3.
+Do we actually have a resource to solve a problem?
 Do we have access to a sufficient number of coffee machines and users to ensure the system's efficiency? - 4.
 Finally, will we really solve a problem?
 How we're going to quantify the impact our API makes?

 In general, there are no simple answers to those questions.
-Ideally, you should start the work having all the relevant metrics measured: how much time is wasted exactly, and what numbers we're going to achieve providing we have such coffee machines density.
-Let us also stress that in the real world obtaining these numbers is only possible if you're entering a stable market.
+Ideally, you should give answers having all the relevant metrics measured: how much time is wasted exactly, and what numbers we're going to achieve providing we have such coffee machines density?
+Let us also stress that in a real-life obtaining these numbers is only possible if you're entering a stable market.
 If you try to create something new, your only option is to rely on your intuition.